realworldocaml/book/other-notes/02-intro.md

 val divide : int -> int -> int option = <fun>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here, `Some` and `None` are explicit tags that are used to distinguish
+Here, `Some` and `None` are explicit tags that determine whether or
-whether there is a substantive value.
-As we'll see in Chapter {???},
-this is not a built-in language construct, and is instead just an
-example of the more general concept of a variant type.
+not there is a meaningful return value for `divide`.

-But so far, we've only shown how to construct an option, not how to
+So far, we've only shown how to construct an option, not how to get a
-get a value out of an option.
+value out of an option.
+As was the case with tuples, we can do this

-[examples: mandelbrot set?]
+with pattern matching, but the pattern matching is going to need to be
+a little more sophisticated.

+As an example, consider the following simple function for printing a
+log entry given an option time and a message.
+If no time is provided,
+the current time is computed.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-# let rec repeat_until_done f x =
+# let print_log_entry maybe_time message =
+    let time =
-    match f x with
+      match maybe_time with
-    | None -> x
+      | Some x -> x
-    | Some x' -> repeat_until_done f x'
+      | None -> Time.now ()
+    in
+    printf "%s: %s\n" (Time.to_string_sec time) message
+val print_log_entry : Time.t option -> string -> unit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Here, the pattern matching was done using the `match` syntax.
+_[yminsky: More here]_

 ### Lists